-Travelling alone at night can be dangerous, especially if you’re in unfamiliar surroundings.
+Traveling alone at night can be dangerous, especially if you’re in unfamiliar surroundings.
 You never know who might be out there or where you might end up.
 But if you can follow a few safety tips, you can significantly lower the chances of something bad happening.
-Here are a few tips to keep in mind the next time you’ll be travelling a night.
+Here are a few tips to keep in mind the next time you’ll be traveling a night.

 Bring a Buddy